robmckinnon/openregister-ruby/README.md

 from_openregister: true
 ```

+The record objects have methods prefixed with '_'
+for retrieving associated data records.

+For example, the rating above has an inspector value of
+`local-authority:506`.
+To retrieve the inspector record for
-Retrieve the inspector from the rating:
+this reference, call `_inspector` on the rating:

 ```rb
 rating._inspector